cleancoders/cljsts/README.md

 ClojureScript library wrapper for JSTS : https://github.com/bjornharrtell/jsts

-Current version wrapped: `2.11.3`
+Current version wrapped: `2.12.1`

 #### Rationale

 The `cljsjs` version of the library died at version 1.6.0.
-Meanwhile the JSTS library has evolved.
+Meanwhile, the JSTS library has evolved.

 ### Usage